deadc0de6/dotdrop/index.md

 * [✔] **HANDLE SENSITIVE INFORMATION**

-  Multiple solutions are available to handle dotfiles containing sensitive information as well as full encrypted dotfiles/rc files
+  Multiple solutions are available to handle dotfiles containing sensitive information as well as fully encrypted dotfiles/rc files

 * [✔] **QUICK COMPARE**

-  Quickly compare your local dotfiles with the version managed by dotdrop
+  Quickly compare your local dotfiles with the one managed by dotdrop

 … and much more …